matze-dd/Tex2txt/README.md

   can be used later to correct line numbers in messages
 - option `--char`<br>
-  activates character position tracking; if option --nums is given, then the file contains the estimated input position for each character of output; may be slow for very large texts
+  activates character position tracking; if option --nums is given, then the file contains the estimated input position for each character of output
 - option `--repl file`<br>
   file with phrase replacements performed at the end, for instance after changing inline maths to text, and German hyphen "= to - ;